PHSI-supplements/labs/lab-templates/IntegerLab/doc/01-getting-started.md

 During your lab period, the TAs will review ripple-carry addition, overflow for unsigned and signed integers, and bitshift-based multiplication and division.
 During the remaining time, the TAs will be available to answer questions.

-### Configuring the Project

-#### From VS Code

-If you open *only* the `IntegerLab` directory in VS Code, then VS Code will automatically configure the project.
-If instead you open the whole lab repository (so `IntegerLab` is just a subdirectory), then VS Code will *not* configure the `IntegerLab` project automatically.
-If autoconfiguration doesn't happen, then open the Command Palette.
-From the Command Palette, select `CMake: Select Configure Preset`.
-Then select the preset of your choice:

-- `default` -- developing on nuros
-- `personal-computer` -- developing on your computer

-#### From the Command Line

-- `cmake --preset default` -- developing on nuros
-- `cmake --preset personal-computer` -- developing on your computer

 ### Suggestion for Loops

 Some of the functions in this assignment will require loops that execute a predetermined number of iterations.